LineChan/lem_in/README.md

 #   Subject   :pushpin:

 Lem_in is a path finding game.
 The goal is to find the quickest way to get all ants from an anthill from the entrance to the exit.
 At the **beginning of the game**, all the ants are in the room ##start.
 At **each turn**, an ant can only move once through a tube.
 Be careful, the receiving room must be empy because it can only contain one ant at a time (except for the ##end room).
-The game is done when all the ants are in the exit room.
+The game is done when all the ants are at the exit.

 Here is an example of an input :
 ```C